epsil/spotgen/README.md

     https://open.spotify.com/artist/56ZTgzPBDge0OvCGgMO3OY

-Note that this command can be rather slow, as it endeavors to retrieve every track by the artist, including tracks from collaboration and compilation albums.
+Note that this command can be rather slow, as it attempts to retrieve every single track by the artist, including tracks from collaboration and compilation albums.
 A fast alternative is the [`#top`](#top-tracks) command.

 ### Playlist